AleksiSaxlund/ot-harjoitustyo/README.md

-⚠️ This repository contains tasks for the course **Ohjelmistotektiikka 2023** from *Helsingin Yliopisto*.
+⚠️ This repository contains tasks for the course **Ohjelmistotekniikka 2023** from *Helsingin Yliopisto*.

 # Homebrewing Calculator